michael alexander pio harper

 • writing

-Michael is particularly inspired by Italian Futurism and its influence on art and culture today.
-Founded in 1909 by Italian poet F. T. Marinetti, the artistic group not only hoped to revolutionize art, but penetrate every aspect of culture and society.
+Founded in 1909 by Italian poet F. T. Marinetti, Futurism and its band of artists not only hoped to revolutionize art, but penetrate every aspect of culture and society.
 Futurist art expresses rapid movement through dynamic lines or force-lines, planes, and color, using elongation, curves, and repetition of forms to heighten the kinetic sensation.
-It has been described as Futuro-Cubist style, representing simultaneous spacial and temporal situations in states of flux.
+Futurism's unique visuality has been described as Futuro-Cubist, representing simultaneous spacial and temporal situations in states of flux.

 Beyond his art historical work and artistic practice, Michael has held positions at The Metropolitan Museum of Art, The Morgan Library & Museum, Baltimore Museum of Art, Johns Hopkins University’s Special Collections, The Evergreen Museum & Library, The Valerie J. Maynard Foundation, and currently at Arader Galleries NYC.
 Michael lives and works in New York, NY.